 Sometimes I have an AHA! moment that feels profound and like a radical shift in perspective and then I think well maybe this is just me growing up.
 After all it was only a second ago that I was slipping my fingertips under my parents door in the middle of the night just to be near them.

 Back in November when I had, what shall we say... cracked?
 I stopped everything and took John Michael to the Rivendell Motherhouse located in Amish country Missouri.
-Rivendell is a recognized Christian Community of the Episcopal Church, where people come from all over the world for their own spiritual retreat spent in prayer and solitude or for one of the scheduled events.
-The give you a place to sleep in the large cozy farmhouse and feed you.
+Rivendell is a recognized Christian Community of the Episcopal Church, where people come from all over the world for their own spiritual retreat spent in prayer and solitude.
+They give you a place to sleep in their large cozy farmhouse and feed you.
 I just wanted 24 hours.
-To pray, to meditate, to ponder, to question, to come clean with God.
+24 hours to pray, to meditate, to ponder, to question, to come clean with God.
 It wasn't spent in complete silence since I had an adorable snuggle bud vying for my attention.
 I prayed with the companions in their beautiful chapel services held throughout the day.
-But best of all we walked the nature path that surrounds the "farm."
+Best of all, we walked the nature path that surrounds the farm.
 There was a little tiny dog that lived with the community that showed me the way, I didn't care where we went.
-The air was so clean and fresh (oxygen that we miss so much living in town).
+The air was so clean and fresh (that kind of oxygen that we miss so much living in the city).
 Every few yards there was a bench placed under the beautiful trees.
 We stopped every time.
 It matched very well with where the prayers were leading me.
-We started out confessing and confused.
+I started out confessing and confused.

 In the Christian tradition we believe that we are called to a life of sacrifice.
 I have always been drawn to Romans 12:1 " Therefore I urge you, brothers and sisters, by the mercies of God to present your bodies as a living and holy sacrifice, pleasing and acceptable to God.
 This is your spiritual act of worship."

 What if I was called to give up my life for one soul?
 Thankfully I know that I am not that lone woman right now.
-I have other children to spend my time blessing, a husband to make sacrifices for, and currently more than sixty sweet girls (and one boy) to share the beauty and creativity that is dance.
+I have other children to spend my time blessing.
 I know that my life has been more than the sum of one person.... but what does the future hold?
 I must let go.
-I must let go of Africa, Europe, farmland, having more children, dancing, teaching, horses, writing, learning, retiring.
+I must let go of Africa, Europe, farmland, dancing, teaching, horses, writing, learning, retiring.
 Because only in letting go will I ever really be free.
 So many times in my life after I let go, that is when I see God bring it to fruition but the thing about letting go means you are okay even if it doesn't happen.

 That was only profound (for me ) thought one.